 - Not in full-time education

-- Don’t have an illness or disability which means you can’t work
+- Don’t have an illness or disability which means they can’t work

 - Paid the correct level of National Insurance contributions**